-BAR GRAPHS BELOW SHOW TWO PROFICIENCY GROUPS (LEFT TO RIGHT): FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED
+BAR GRAPHS BELOW SHOW THESE PROFICIENCY GROUPS (LEFT TO RIGHT):

+FAR BELOW BASIC BELOW BASIC PROFICIENT ADVANCED

-GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 38% 254 GENDER: About four percent more girls than boys at our school scored Proficient or Advanced.
-Girls 42% 201 English proficient 53% 291 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
-English Learners 16% 164 Because we give this test in English, English Learners tend to be at a disadvantage.
-Low income 40% 453 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA .
-AVAILABLE N/A 2 were not from low-income families was either zero or too small to be statistically significant.
-Learning disabled 18% 30 LEARNING DISABILITIES: Students classified as learning disabled scored lower than students without learning Not learning disabled 42% 424 disabilities.
-The CST is not designed to test the progress of students with moderate to severe learning differences.
-Asian American DATA STATISTIC ALLY UNRELIABLE N/S 29 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
-The degree of variance will Filipino DATA STATISTIC ALLY UNRELIABLE N/S 20 of different ethnic origins.
+FAR BELOW BASIC, BE LOW BASIC, AND BASIC PRO FICIENT AND A ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 61% 93 GENDER: About three percent more boys than girls at our school scored Proficient or Advanced.
+Girls 58% 93 English proficient 63% 164 ENGLISH PROFICIENCY: We cannot compare scores for these two subgroups because the number of English English Learners DATA STATISTICA ALLY UNRELIABLE N/S 22 Learners tested was too small to be statistically significant.
+Low income 60% 184 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
+Learning disabled NO DATA AVAILABLE N/A 9 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 59% 177 tested with learning disabilities was either zero or too small to be statistically significant.
+Hispanic/Latino 53% 153 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
 The degree of variance will differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.
-Hispanic/Latino 38% 381

 SOURCE: The scores for the CST are from the spring 2011 test cycle.
 County and state averages represent middle schools only.
 Whenever a school reports fewer than 11 scores for a particular subgroup at any grade level, the CDE suppresses the scores when it releases the data to the public.
 Missing data makes it impossible for us to compile complete schoolwide results.
 Therefore, the results published in this report may vary from other published CDE test scores.

-NA: Not applicable.
-Either no students took the test, or to safeguard student privacy the CDE withheld all results because the very few students took the test, or to safeguard student privacy the CDE withheld all results because the runs is not large enough to be meaningful.
-NS: Not statistically significant.
+N/A: Not applicable.
+Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test in any grade.

+N/S: Not statistically significant.
 While we have some data to report, we are suppressing it because the number of valid test scores is not large enough to be meaningful.